top of page

 Christmas in German-speaking countries is a season rich with tradition, joy, and community.
 Whether you’re navigating the Weihnachtsmarkt with a cup of Glühwein or enjoying a cozy meal on Heiligabend, understanding how to wish someone a Merry Christmas in the right context will deepen your holiday experience.
 Use the dialogues and vocabulary in this guide to enhance your interactions and to better understand the cultural significance of Christmas in Germany, Austria, and Switzerland.

-If you want to learn German in the New Year, make sure you check out our small German courses with only 5 students per class, which are taught by excellent native German tutors.
-To learn more about other phrases in German, such as "I am cold" , 11 interesting facts about the German language, or if you have questions about German grammar, you might want to take a look at our German language blog "Auf Deutsch, bitte!".
+To learn more about other phrases in German, such as "I am cold", and interesting facts about the German language, or if you have questions about German grammar, you might want to look at our German language blog "Auf Deutsch, bitte!".
 You'll find explanations of the four German cases, German word order, German pronouns and many more.

 Featured Posts